 Types of Box Springs

-Steel foundations are incredibly durable and strong.
+Steel foundations, sometimes called metal box springs, are incredibly durable and strong.
 They have a metal frame with metal supports (slats), support cables, or wooden slats to provide mattress reinforcement.
+The slats in metal box springs are usually attached to the frame, so they aren’t adjustable.
 These strong frames prevent sagging and the development of lumps.

 Wood is lighter than steel, making it easier to move and store.
-Wood box springs include wood slats, which are often adjustable, allowing you to move the slats to different distances and add more if necessary.
-The slats in metal box springs are usually attached to the frame, so they aren’t adjustable.
-Wood also tends to be quieter than steel.
-However, it’s not as strong and also tends to cost more than metal models.
+Wooden box springs include wood slats, which are often adjustable, so the slats can move to different distances and more can be added if necessary.
+Wood tends to be quieter than steel, though it’s not as strong and typically costs more than metal models.

 Our Top Picks

-The ZINUS 9 Inch Smart Metal Box Spring adds a full 9 inches to your bed height, allowing easier entry and exit.
-That’s a good height for those who prefer a taller bed or if you have a thinner mattress.
-From the outer frame to the support bars, the entire box spring is made of steel, with the durability to support up to 700 pounds.
-There are 6.7 inches of space between the metal slats.
-Keep in mind that some types of mattresses require less than 3 inches of space between slats.
-Check your mattress type to make sure this box spring will work with your mattress.
-While you have to assemble it, this Zinus model includes all the hardware and tools needed.
+This Zinus box spring adds a full 9 inches to the bed’s height, allowing for easier entry and exit.
+That’s a good height for those who prefer a taller bed or have a thinner mattress.
+From the outer frame to the support bars, the entire box spring is made of steel and supports up to 700 pounds.

+With 6.7 inches of space between the metal slats, it might not work with all mattress types.
+Some require less than 3 inches of space between slats.
+Check the mattress type to make sure this box spring will work.
+While it requires assembly, this Zinus model comes with all the hardware and tools needed.

-The AmazonBasics Mattress Foundation/Smart Box Spring requires no tools for assembly and adds 8 inches of extra height.
-A breathable cover protects your mattress from the steel frame but still allows air to circulate.
-The cover comes in two pieces that zip together, making it easier to remove either piece if spot cleaning is needed.
+The Amazon Basics mattress foundation requires no tools for assembly and adds 8 inches of extra height.
+A breathable cover protects the mattress from the steel frame but still allows air to circulate.
+The cover comes in two pieces that zip together, which makes it easier to remove either piece for spot cleaning.

 FAQs About Box Springs